Spanish/Classical Saddles with a flexible leather tree, a flexible pommel/gullet and easy adjustability options

-The saddles need to be positioned on the horses with the panel at the front 2cm behind the top of the scapular and the back of the panel in front of the last rib (T18)
+The saddles need to be positioned on the horses with the panel at the front 2cm behind the top of the scapular and the back edge of the panel needs to sit on or in front of the last rib (T18) but not beyond.

 Another detail I really like about Hidalgo saddles is the lateral stability, they just don’t move and roll around as soft structured treeless saddles too commonly do.
 Hidalgo Saddles also offer a twist (narrow seat-feel) close to a treed Spanish saddle, they offer a better twist than all ‘treeless’ saddles I had in my shop over the years.
 The combination of details makes the Hidalgo a true hybrid type saddle between a bareback style treeless saddle and a traditional saddle with the best qualities of both types combined in one

 The Hidalgo Spanish saddles can be fitted with Velcro panels up to 6cm shorter than the saddlebase for use on short backed horses.
 This is a unique feature of Hidalgo saddles! most Spanish saddles have a weight bearing area of at least 52cm which is too long for many short backed horses and pony’s.
-The Panels to go for the Shorty (size 1) saddles are 42-46cm long, panels for the standard size (size 2) saddles are 44-48cm.
+The Panels to go for the Valencia Shorty (size 1) and also the Barrocco Light saddles (size 2) are 42-46cm long, panels for all the other standard size (size 2) saddles are 44-48cm.